Here you learn ...

 2. Do I need a visa to bring my child to Germany if my child was born in Germany?

-If the child was born in Germany, it is not necessary to leave the country and re-enter the country to apply for a visa for the child.
-Although German residence law "to control migration movements" stipulates that foreigners born in Germany also require a visa, the immigration authorities have the option of waiving this requirement if one of the parents has a residence permit, a settlement permit or a permanent residence permit - EU.
+If the child was born in Germany, it is not necessary to leave the country and re-enter the country to apply for a visa for the child (see Section 33 of the Residence Act ).
+Although German residence law “to control migration movements” stipulates that foreigners born in Germany also require a visa, the immigration authorities have the option of waiving this requirement if one of the parents has a residence permit, a settlement permit or a permanent residence permit – EU.
 If both parents have such a residence permit, the immigration authorities must even waive the visa requirement.
 In these cases, a residence permit for the child can be applied for directly without having to leave the country first.
+One of the independent VISAGUARD lawyers will be happy to provide you with further information on this.

 The application process for applying for a residence permit for children is not particularly different from other family reunification residence permits.
 First, the relevant immigration authority must be identified (registration certificate), then the necessary documents must be collected and finally an appointment is booked at the immigration authority.
 The immigration authorities usually provide information about the necessary documents on their websites.
 For the large immigration authorities, these are the following: